 Technically, it is possible to store null values in the map, in which case put would return null even when the key is present in the map.
 However, in this book, we never store null values in any map.

+In other languages, which syntax includes the keyword then, it is called as the if-then-else problem.

 Technically, it is possible to store null values in the map, in which case put would return null even when the key is present in the map.
 However, in this book, we never store null values in any map.